 - Making better decisions, improving operational efficiencies, growing revenues and increased competitive advantage are the top four BI objectives organizations have today.

 With this covered, we can talk about the ways small companies use business intelligence today.
-There are several crucial business intelligence applications in the SME world.
+There are several crucial business intelligence for small companies applications in the SME world.

 Read more about BI technology: Business Intelligence Helps Managers.

 They are a perfect solution to give you a quick, easy view of multiple metrics about your company and customers.
 There are at least several types of companies that can benefit from using dashboards:

 - Online stores

 Here, the sky is truly the limit.
 Think of a dashboard as a smarter Excel.
 Not only it gathers all the data you possess (for instance, the number of customers within a given period, typical order value, number of newsletter subscribers, number of best-selling goods and services), but also analyzes this data and gives you easy to understand results and suggestions.
 All of that is combined with legible data visualization, so interpretation is effortless.
 In turn, you can make more accurate decisions, predict the scale of your growth, and indicate weak points that need to be addressed immediately.